Girls Trip

 Race: 5/5

-In a triumphant show of intersectionality, the black perspective of Girls Trip is nearly indistinguishable from its female voice.
+In a triumphant show of intersectionality, the Black perspective of Girls Trip is nearly indistinguishable from its female voice.
 This film lives and breathes the understanding that multiple identities weave together into one brilliant human experience.

 She does, however, bring up a great point on the colorism of the film:

-“The issue I have with Girls Trip...is that once again, darker skinned black people are seen as evil (Ryan’s husband and his mistress) or used to satisfy a sexual need (Kofi Siriboe’s Malik, who plays Lisa’s love interest).
+“The issue I have with Girls Trip ... is that once again, darker skinned black people are seen as evil (Ryan’s husband and his mistress) or used to satisfy a sexual need (Kofi Siriboe’s Malik, who plays Lisa’s love interest).
 There has been a long history of colorism in film.
 It's perpetuated by the central black stars being lighter than a paper bag, and those who are darker are antagonistic in some way.
 Movies are getting better about it, but there is still a long way to go in this arena.”

-Still, for a film that sees 12 black actors out of the top-billed 15 listed on IMDB, Girls Trip puts their money where their mouth is by providing work opportunities for actors of color.
+Still, for a film that sees 12 Black actors out of the top-billed 15 listed on IMDB, Girls Trip puts their money where their mouth is by providing work opportunities for actors of color.

 Mediaversity Grade: A 4.83/5

 Girls Trip walks the walk.
-It stars black women and delivers their unique perspectives while managing to appeal to all viewers.
+It stars Black women and delivers their unique perspectives while appealing to all viewers.
 After all, who doesn’t love weekend benders, the friendships they can solidify, and a plethora of dick jokes?
+Just watch this movie if you haven’t already.
+It’s a goddamned national treasure.

 Like Girls Trip?
-Try these other films featuring black sisterhood.
+Try these other films featuring Black sisterhood.

 Hidden Figures (2017)